 Course Sequences and Activities

 We recommend you take the following courses alongside your major and Core Curriculum requirements to prepare for veterinary medicine school and a career in healthcare.
 These courses meet the prerequisite requirements for most veterinary medicine programs.
 However, you should investigate programs you’re interested in to make sure you complete any other specific requirements.
 Some courses may also meet major/Core Curriculum requirements.
+For full course descriptions and major requirements review the academic catalog.

 Pre-Veterinary Medicine Admission Prerequisites